Raphhh/samurai/README.md

 Samurai will run several modules.
 You can **choose which module** to install according to your own needs.
-You can also create your won module.
+You can also create your own module.

 ![Samurai during project installation](https://raw.githubusercontent.com/Raphhh/samurai/master/doc/samurai-new.png)